You can EASILY get a beautiful, smooth finish with chalk paint. Here’s my favorite way to fix rough feeling & blotchy looking chalk paint!

 Table of contents

-How-To Wet Sand Chalk Paint Video
+See How To Wet Sand Chalk Paint In This Video

 When I make my DIY Chalk Paint from Latex Paint, I always mix in enough water to get a smooth, easy application.

-This might sound strange, but some chalk paint is designed to be a little dry to show brush strokes.
+This might sound strange, but some chalk paint is designed to be a little dry to purposely show brush strokes.

-The first coat of chalk paint always looks a bit streaky and blotchy.
-If it seems to be applying evenly and isn’t too thick, apply a couple more coats to see if you get a more even, pretty finish.
+If your chalk paint seems to be applying evenly and isn’t too thick, apply a couple more coats to see if you get a more even, pretty finish.

-What You Need
+What You’ll Need

 - Extra Fine Grit Sanding Block